Grace Tame: Abuse and aftermath

 Tame was a dual-scholarship holder at St Michael's Collegiate girls' school in Hobart, and had been diagnosed with anorexia in Year 10.
-She was groomed when she was 15 and then repeatedly sexually abused by her 58-year-old teacher, Nicolaas Bester.
-Although the school was found to have had multiple opportunities to intervene, the abuse did not stop until Tame reported her attacker.
-Nicolaas Bester was arrested and convicted of the offence of "maintaining a sexual relationship with someone under the age of 17", a crime, Tame argued, that needed to be renamed as in other jurisdictions due to its misleading use of the word "relationship" for abuse.
-He was also sentenced for possessing child pornography.
-In sentencing Tame's abuser, Justice Helen Wood said Tame had been "particularly vulnerable given her mental state" and that her abuser "knew her psychological condition was precarious" and had "betrayed the trust of the child's parents and the school's trust in an utterly blatant fashion."
+Tame has stated that at age 15 she was groomed and then repeatedly sexually abused by her 58-year-old teacher, Nicolaas Bester.
+He was found in possession of child pornography.
+Although the school was found to have had multiple opportunities to intervene, the abuse did not stop until 2011, when Tame reported her attacker.
+Bester was arrested and convicted of the offence of "maintaining a sexual relationship with someone under the age of 17", a crime, Tame argued, that needed to be renamed as in other jurisdictions, due to its misleading use of the word "relationship" for abuse.
+Bester was also sentenced for the aforementioned possession of child pornography.
+In sentencing Tame's abuser, Justice Helen Wood said Tame had been "particularly vulnerable given her mental state" and that her abuser "knew her psychological condition was precarious" and had "betrayed the trust of the child's parents and the school's trust in an utterly blatant fashion".
 At the time of the abuse, Tame had undiagnosed autism spectrum disorder.